DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "...Truly?"

 The elf became speechless.
-This meant that a giant cryptid was able to trespass onto their, foreign gods', territory.
+This meant that a giant cryptid was able to trespass onto their, sidhes', territory.
 It was analogous to what humans would call burglars breaking into their house.

 "Then what about this cryptid's size!?
 If such a thing were to cross the border, the angels would have definitely noticed it!"

-Among the foreign gods who lived in the forest were elves, dwarves and fairies.
+Among the sidhes who lived in the forest were elves, dwarves and fairies.
 On the other hand angels, who lived in their sky palaces, watched over the Io territory from the sky.
 For Reiren it was obvious to place faith in their watch.